Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Methodology

 \subsection{Policy Evaluation with Nonrandomly Missing Data}

-The previous section discussed how to bound the total number of Covid-19 cases in a particular location.
-The main goal of the paper is to go beyond these descriptive bounds and evaluate how a policy affects the (unobserved) total number of Covid-19 cases as well as other outcomes such as confirmed cases and trips to work.
+The previous section discussed how to bound the number of actual Covid-19 cases in a particular location.
+The main goal of the paper is to go beyond these descriptive bounds and evaluate how a policy affects the (unobserved) number of actual Covid-19 cases as well as other outcomes such as confirmed cases and trips to work.
 We discuss our approach in this section.

 For this section, our arguments are about policy effects in certain locations and, therefore, we slightly modify the notation from the previous section.
-In particular, define $C_{lt} := P(C_{ilt}=1)$, $R_{lt} := P(R_{ilt}=1)$, $T_{lt} := P(T_{ilt}=1)$.
-These are defined for a particular location (rather than for a particular individual) and correspond to the fraction of the population in location $l$ that has had Covid-19, that have tested positive for Covid-19, and that have been tested for Covid-19, respectively.\footnote{Also, notice that we do not need to estimate $R_{lt}$ and $T_{lt}$; rather each of them is exactly observed.} We also suppose that we have access to location-level covariates $X_l$ that do not vary over time; in practice, the most important covariate is the total population in a particular location.
-Some of the results below consider policy effects on other outcomes; in that case we denote the location-level outcome in time period $t$ by $Y_{lt}$.
+In particular, define $C_{lt} := \P(C_{ilt}=1)$, $R_{lt} := \P(R_{ilt}=1)$, $T_{lt} := \P(T_{ilt}=1)$.
+These are defined for a particular location (rather than for a particular individual) and correspond to the fraction of the population in location $l$ that has had Covid-19, that have tested positive for Covid-19 (i.e., the per capita number of confirmed cases), and that have been tested for Covid-19, respectively.\footnote{Also, notice that we do not need to estimate $R_{lt}$ and $T_{lt}$; rather each of them is exactly observed.} We also suppose that we have access to location-level covariates $X_l$ that do not vary over time; in practice, the most important covariate is the total population in a particular location.
+Some of the results below consider policy effects on other outcomes; in that case we denote the location-level outcome in time period $t$ by $Y_{lt}$ (e.g., the number of deaths or the number of trips to work).